ANSANJAY/NetlinkGreetingExchange/pkg/2_Netlink.md

 ---

-❗ **Note**: This README provides an overview.
+❗ **Note**: This  provides an overview.
 For intricate details, explore the source code and its inline documentation.
 ```

-This markdown structure, when rendered, will give you a neatly organized README with relevant emojis for flair.
-The interview questions section offers a quick Q&A format for typical questions related to the topic.

-**/

-/**
 # Linux Kernel Netlink Module Guide 🚀

 This guide delves into a basic implementation of a Linux kernel module that uses the Netlink interface.
 Let's explore the essentials!